Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 Visit the B.B.
 King Museum in Indianola, hometown of the legendary musician.
 Continue south to beautiful Natchez.
 Enjoy regional specialties while dining at a local restaurant tonight.
 (B/D)

 TOUR HIGHLIGHT - ARTISTRY & CULTURE: Explore B.B.
-King's 60-plus year career, from his time as a sharecropper and his time on Memphis' Beale Street to the achieving international acclaim as a beloved force in Blues.
+King's 60-plus year career, from his time as a sharecropper and his time on Memphis' Beale Street to achieving international acclaim as a beloved force in Blues.
 Browse fascinating artifacts and images in the B.B.
-King Museum in Indianola, and a pick up an instrument to try your hand at the Blues!
+King Museum in Indianola and pick up an instrument to try your hand at the Blues!

 Louisiana Legacies